 There is two main mechanism sequence that the pool table uses to know which ball is to be separated and where should that ball go.
 The main and most effective way would be a magnetic sequence pull, the cue balls will have a slight magnetic impulse inside them so that the table can easily pick up which ball is which.
 The pool table itself also has magnetic built-in channels to properly guide the cue ball within its right channel flow.

 The bottom line is those are the simple and not too detailed ways on how the pool table knows how the separate the white cue ball from the other numbered balls on the table.
-If your pool table is not properly leveled it can result in this system not working as accurately as it should so its always best to make sure your table is well leveled.
-I know for a fact that some pool table does not need a professional person to install it so for those it’s easy but if your pool table is one of those that will need to be installed by a professional you should seek one.
+If your pool table is not properly levelled it can result in this system not working as accurately as it should so it’s always perfect to make sure your table is well levelled.
+I know for a fact that some pool table does not need a professional person to install them so for those it’s easy but if your pool table is one of those that will need to be installed by a professional you should seek one.

 Does A Replacement Cue Ball Gets Returned?

-Its always best when ordering or buying a replacement cue ball to state the exact name of the set of billard ball brand and naming to them so that they can properly instruct you.
+It’s always perfect when ordering or buying a replacement cue ball to state the exact name of the set of billiard ball brands and name to them so that they can properly instruct you.
 This is not an often occurring problem but it does happen from time to time when persons replace their cue ball.

-The Full Mechanics On How Its Done ( Coin Operated Tables)
+The Full Mechanics Of How It’s Done ( Coin Operated Tables)

-The different ways on How Does A Pool Table Recognize The Cue Ball from the other numbered balls on the pool table.
+The different ways How A Pool Table Recognize The Cue Ball from the other numbered balls on the pool table.